jlynch2195/auto_selfcal_cluster/README.md

 (TODO) NOTE: this code can be tweaked to run on Talapas with the following changes with respect to filesystem and SLURM scheduler options.

 ## Best uses for auto_selfcal
-I have found auto_selfcal to...
+I have found auto_selfcal to be good at...
-1. Clean signal from off-center bright sources in FOV
+1. Cleaning signal from off-center bright sources in FOV
-2. Improve point-source shapes to look more beam-like
+2. Improving point-source shapes to look more beam-like
-3. Produce clean noise pattern free of patches near source
+3. Producing clean noise pattern free of patches near source
-4. Achieve between 1-2x the theoretical noise floor
+4. Achieving low RMS.
+Ex: the following RMS values are achieved from 2hr SEDs with strong source signal: 15-40 uJy in L-band, 10-35 uJy in S-band, 20-40 uJy in C-band, and 20-35 uJy in X-band.

 If your image is already decent, it will not do dramatically change the flux values and RMS levels you'll report, though it may visually improve the image.
 However, if you have a wonky SED, it's worth trying out.